Hero

 Pros

-• Cookieless tracking that is GDPR/CCPA compliant by design
+• Cookieless tracking, GDPR/CCPA compliant by design

 • Includes web performance monitoring (page load times, Core Web Vitals)